AliSoftware/alisoftware.github.io/_posts/2015-08-23-urls-and-pattern-matching.md

 If you don't know what a `Generator` is in the Swift standard library, it's quite simple really.
 It's like an iterator in C++, basically.
 It's an object which has a `next()` method, which returns the next item in the sequence it iterates over, or `nil` once it reached the end of the sequence.

-So how we're gonna use that fact to build our tuple?
+So how we'll use that fact to build our tuple?
 Simple!
 Every `SequenceType` (and thus any `Array` in particular) have a generator, and we just have to build our tuple by calling `next()` for each item.
 It will start filling the last items of the tuple with `nil` if the array is shorter:

 ```swift
 let path : [String] = …